-I’m a software engineer, bootstrapper, and lean business geek.
+More generally speaking I’m an entrepreneur, software engineer, bootstrapper, and lean business geek.

 I’ve been into tech since an early age, when I began hacking Perl scripts on my parent’s 486 that I’d recently converted to Linux.
 I went on to business school majoring in CIS and then cut my teeth moving through several jobs from junior developer to global software project manager.
 In each position there was something that didn’t quite fit, and I felt compelled to move onward and upward.

 I landed at an interactive development shop and thought I’d finally found the right fit, the work was inspiring, the people were fun and everyone had a great time.
 Then I had an unexpected opportunity to become a partner in an e-commerce startup.
 I took the job and was pulled into a world of high stakes, fast pace business and technology, where my work helped thousands of people each day and there was seemingly no limit to opportunities for success.
 I was hooked.

 After only a year of growing the startup, building an impressive platform of software and automation, I had an opportunity to risk it all and strike out on my own.
 I exited the startup, which was later acquired, and began my journey into entrepreneurship by starting a custom software development company.